 As a collaboration between the Tech Valley High School (TVHS) and UAlbany School of Education, this project explores educational designs and support to engage high school students in authentic research experiences.
 Our guiding framework features a community-based, interdisciplinary design for authentic research experiences, which center on sustaining students’ creative work with ideas that can make a positive impact on their personal lives, local communities, and/or the larger world.

 Specifically, this project builds on the Senior Research class co-taught by three teachers at TVHS.
 Our research team at UAlbany SoE works with the teachers to re-design this class to make the research process more engaging, authentic, and collaborative, drawing upon our long-term research on collaborative knowledge building with technology (see https://knilt.arcc.albany.edu/ZhangLab).
 In this teacher/researcher collaboration, we co-design the overarching process for engaging students in authentic research in self-identified areas and refine the design based on ongoing data analysis.
-In the current cohort (Fall 2022), students have generated diverse research interests and questions (ranging from investigating the role of wolves in the Yellowstone ecosystem to searching for new materials for medical gloves).
-They work with the creative research process that involves iterative cycles of wonder-research-reflect.
-Their research activities are supported by a collaborative community, which includes an interdisciplinary team of teachers, classmates who work on diverse research topics, and community partners who serve as mentors.
+Students generate and advance creative ideas through iterative cycles of wonder-research-reflect.
+Their research activities are supported by a collaborative community, which includes an interdisciplinary team of teachers, classmates who work on diverse topics and challenges, and community partners who serve as mentors.
 In the 2022-2023 school year, 11 companies/non-profit organizations from the greater Capital Region serve as community partners.

 We will test and refine the community-based interdisciplinary approach to student research experiences through a three-year, design-based research (DBR).
 Based on the learning model refined at TVHS, we will explore the possibility to extend this project to a cluster of schools in the Capital Region, with TVHS serving as a hub of innovation to help partner schools incorporate creative research experiences.